- Staff working remotely from home when possible

 - Eliminating all business travel

-- Cancellation of public meetings at the Town Hall and all other facilities
+- Cancellation of public meetings at the Town Hall and all other facilities (for more information on updates to regulations governing public council meetings please click here.)

 - The review and update of emergency preparedness plans